New Australian Government Data Sharing and Release Legislation: Issues paper for consultation

 This paper outlines an approach to a new Data Sharing and Release Bill which aims to balance sharing data held by government with appropriate risk management.

 Comments and feedback on the paper has now closed.
-All submissions will be shortly made public unless explicitly requested otherwise.
+Submissions to the issues paper are now available unless explicitly requested otherwise

 The Australian Government recognises that the data it holds is a strategic national resource that holds considerable value for growing the economy, improving service delivery and transforming policy outcomes for all Australians.
 Greater use and sharing of public data facilitates increased economic activity and improves productivity.
 Without improving data accessibility within government, the opportunity for enhanced productivity, increased competition, improved service delivery and research outcomes will be missed.